From the Red Sea to the Pyramids – Exploring Egypt Above and Under

 Just three hours away from Hurghada (the place where we embarked on our scuba diving trip), is a place called Luxor.
 This is the place to go for history lovers.
 Sure, the pyramids of Giza are the big draw, but Luxor has so much more.
 We began our trip in Luxor, four days before our scuba diving trip began.
 We had roughly 2.5 days in the city and made sure to fill them with as much awesomeness as we could.
 We started with the Luxor temple, as it was just a 30-minute walk from our budget-friendly Happy Land Hotel.
 It’s not the cities “top temple”, but already, we were blown away.
 Tall pillars greeted us before the entrance to the temple itself.
 Leading out from that is a massive walkway (Currently closed) that led out towards the Nile River back in the day.
 Along that massive walkway were dozens of sphinx statues, perfectly aligned on each side.
 It’s incredible to see, but it’s even more incredible when you imagine what it must have looked like thousands of years ago.
 This is what makes sites like this so intriguing.
 Their age.
 This site was created sometime around 1400 BCE.
 It’s hard to fathom such a thing being built when machinery wasn’t available.
 But here it is, smack dab in the dusty city of Luxor.
 We arrived just before sunset, allowing us to see it in the day before seeing it lit up at night.
-It took us a couple of hours to walk around the site, take some photos, and just admire the structure.
+It took us a couple of hours to walk around the site, take some photos (great place for a selfie stick) and just admire the structure.
 It was a fine start to our short visit.

 Over the next couple of days, we were continually blown away by the incredible historic sites we were able to explore in and around Luxor.
 Our favourite temple of them all was the temple of Karnak, which is the second-largest ancient religious site in the world after Angkor Wat.
 It’s absolutely mind-blowing.
 From the massive columns that make up the Great Hall to the intricate artwork etched into the many pillars, it was one of the greatest sites we’ve ever seen and by far, one of the best things to do in Luxor.
 It’s one of those places you just have to sit down and admire.
 We were in awe.
 It’s hard to believe how intact it still is.
 We even found lots of colour on the upper portions of the pillars, hidden from the rain and sun.
 It’s truly spectacular.